 These color scenes outside The Zone reveal the scarf the girl wears over her head is a light golden brown, which may remind of the golden sphere that Tarkovsky has transformed into The Room.
 It is also right there, in the child.

 The "animal" nature of the child, as with the book, Tarkovsky represents with her withdrawn disposition, but he also shows she is intelligent with her reading poetry before she moves the glassware.
-If the child in the book becomes more and more animal, seeming unable to communicate, her having perhaps animated the zombie, so he drinks from the glass is an intelligent manipulation of the world, is communication, as well as a fulfilment of her father's wishes.
+Though the child in the book becomes more and more animal, seeming unable to communicate, if she has animated the zombie so he drinks from the glass, this is an intelligent manipulation of the world, this is communication, as well as a fulfilment of her father's wishes.
 If it isn't a sensible communication to us, then we are in the same position as the scientists in Solaris attempting to communicate with the intelligence that is Solaris.
 An impasse doesn't mean that the girl doesn't possess intelligence.

 One might wonder what of the role of The Stalker's wife?
 She complains, at the film's beginning, that The Stalker has taken her watch, which is how she suspects he will be serving as guide into The Zone again that day, which isn't in the book.
 At the film's end she speaks directly to the camera, saying that she had been warned by her mother not to marry a stalker, and that she knew how they were and what kind of children they had, but he said, "Come with me," and she had.
 In The Stalker's beckoning, "Come with me" we may hear an echo of Matthew 4:19 in which Christ says, "Follow me, and I will make you fishers of men."
 Throughout the film one has an increasing sense of The Stalker as a Christ-like figure, he at one point wearing a crown of thorns.
 Tarkovsky embodies the tribulations of a companion to such in the wife who says she has no regrets and has envied no one else.
 She knew that life with a stalker would have a great deal of suffering but in suffering there was hope and how can there be happiness without suffering.
 It would seem that the wife, as the one with the watch, represents the physical laws of the universe living in union with the renegade spirit.
 It is after The Stalker bemoans to her there is no one else to take to The Room that she voices her experience directly to the the camera, the viewer.
 She had offered to go, saying she has things for which to ask, but The Stalker denied her, responding what if she also showed a lack of faith.